JinkiKeikaku/PreCadDocuments/PrecoFormat_en.md

 `fc [color]`
 Sets the fill color to be used for subsequent shapes.
 The color can be specified in the same way as for `lc`.
-The default is transparent.
+The default is the current fill color.

 #### mt

 `mt [name]`
 Sets the marker name as a string.
 If there is no marker name, the current marker name is used.
-The initial value is `"x"`.
+The default is the current marker name.
 The marker name is based on the table below.
 | Name | Type | Notes|
 | ------ | -----|---|
 | asterisk| <center>*</center> |